 Here’s what I see when I look at the future of performance marketing fee-structures:

-- Continued decoupling of pricing for technology, publisher development and client services.
+- Continued decoupling of pricing for technology, publisher development and affiliate program management services.
 More fee-for-service relationships will involve itemization of costs and resources so brands can make informed choices.

 - Tracking and payment services for large partners will continue to become commoditized and will be based on a fixed fee or a dramatically reduced performance fee.

-- Networks and platforms will need to differentiate on innovation, technology and client service.
+- Affiliate networks and SaaS platforms will need to differentiate on innovation, technology and client service.
 R&D will be driven by client demand.

 - Transaction fees or usage fees will be based on program revenue, volume, platform capabilities, etc. rather than a one-size-fits-all “performance fee”.
 I see them also being re-labeled as “platform fees”.